It’s Art Week Miami 2018! Get Ready!

 Mana Wynwood, Miami, December 5–9

 Pinta Miami’s 12th edition will gather together some 60 galleries from Latin America, the United States, and Europe in its main section.
 There, works by over 300 artists, including Carmen Herrera, Jorge Eielson, and Wilfredo Lam will be on view.
 The “Countries Section” will highlight emerging artists from five countries: Argentina, Brazil, Chile, Colombia, and Mexico.
-The fair also has two new programs: “Pinta Platforms,” comprising solo exhibitions curated by Roc Laseca, and the “Projects Section,” featuring large-scale projects curated by Ysabel Pinyol.
+The fair also has two new programs: “Pinta Platforms,” comprising solo exhibitions curated by Roc Laseca.
+There is also the “Projects Section,” featuring large-scale projects curated by Ysabel Pinyol.
 General admission is $30.

 Hours and tickets